Your 5-Day Hut-to-Hut Hiking Adventure in the Dolomites

 1) Alta Via 1 – 5 days

-The Alta Via 1 is the classic Dolomites route, and in the compact 5-day version you’ll hit the highlights without committing to a full week.
+The Alta Via 1 is the most famous hut-to-hut route in the Dolomites, and in the compact 5-day version you’ll hit the highlights without committing to a full week.
 You start at the fairytale-like Pragser Wildsee, follow panoramic balcony trails, and spend the night in comfortable mountain huts (rifugi) with a rich alpine tradition.
-In five days you’ll cross alpine passes and ridge paths, often wrapping up in Cortina d’Ampezzo—the mountain town of the Dolomites.
+In five days you’ll cross alpine passes and ridge paths, often wrapping up in Cortina d’Ampezzothe mountain town of the Dolomites.

 • Iconic Dolomites experience in just five days